tcltk/tcl/doc/markdown/Encoding3.md

 : Pointer to an uninitialized or free **Tcl\_DString** in which the converted result will be stored.

 [flags]{.carg .in type="int"}
-: This is a bit mask passed in to control the operation of the encoding functions. **TCL\_ENCODING\_START** signifies that the source buffer is the first block in a (potentially multi-block) input stream, telling the conversion routine to reset to an initial state and perform any initialization that needs to occur before the first byte is converted. **TCL\_ENCODING\_END** signifies that the source buffer is the last block in a (potentially multi-block) input stream, telling the conversion routine to perform any finalization that needs to occur after the last byte is converted and then to reset to an initial state.
-The **TCL\_PROFILE\_\*** bits defined in the [Profiles] section below control the encoding profile to be used for dealing with invalid data or other errors in the encoding transform.
-The flag **TCL\_ENCODING\_STOPONERROR** has no effect, it only has meaning in Tcl 8.x.
-Some flags bits may not be usable with some functions as noted in the function descriptions below.
+: This is a bit mask passed in to control the operation of the encoding functions.
+Any bits not defined in the function descriptions below should be set to 0 as they are used internally by Tcl.

 [\*statePtr]{.carg .in/out type="Tcl_EncodingState"}
 : Used when converting a (generally long or indefinite length) byte stream in a piece-by-piece fashion.
-The conversion routine stores its current state in *\*statePtr* after *src* (the buffer containing the current piece) has been converted; that state information must be passed back when converting the next piece of the stream so the conversion routine knows what state it was in when it left off at the end of the last piece.
-May be NULL, in which case the value specified for *flags* is ignored and the source buffer is assumed to contain the complete string to convert.

 [\*dst]{.carg .out type="char"}
 : Buffer in which the converted result will be stored.
 No more than *dstLen* bytes will be stored in *dst*.